One Man Band Man

-One Man Band Man is the debut studio album by American hip hop recording artist and record producer Swizz Beatz, released on August 21, 2007, through Full Surface and Universal Motown Records.
-The album features guest appearances from Drag-On, Lil Wayne, R. Kelly and Jadakiss.
-The album's production was handled by Swizz Beatz himself, as well as producers such as The Individualz, Needlz, Nottz, Snags, Neo Da Matrix, Eric McCaine, Young World Music.
+One Man Band Man is the debut studio album by American rapper and producer Swizz Beatz, released on August 21, 2007, through Full Surface Records and Universal Motown Records.
+The album features guest appearances from Drag-On, Lil Wayne, R. Kelly, Jadakiss, and Snoop Dogg, while production was handled by Swizz Beatz himself, the Individualz, Needlz, Nottz, Snags, Neo Da Matrix, Eric McCaine and Young World Music.

+One Man Band Man was preceded by the singles "It's Me Bitches" and "Money in the Bank", both of which entered the latter 20 Billboard Hot 100 slots.
+Upon release, the album was met with commercial success and peaked at number seven on the Billboard 200, although critical responses were mixed.
+Its third single, "Top Down", was released the following month, and failed to enter any chart.